Application Guard for Office for admins

 Limitations and considerations

-Application Guard for Office is a protected mode that isolates untrusted documents so that they can't access trusted corporate resources, an intranet, the user's identity, and arbitrary files on the computer.
-As a result, if a user tries to access a feature that has a dependency on such access—for example, inserting a picture from a local file on disk—the access fails and displays a prompt like the following example.
+Application Guard for Office is a protected mode that isolates untrusted documents so that they can't access trusted corporate resources.
+For example, an intranet, the user's identity, and arbitrary files on the computer.
+If a user tries an action that requires access to trusted resources (for example, inserting a local picture file), the action fails and displays a prompt like the following example.
 To enable an untrusted document to access trusted resources, users must remove Application Guard protection from the document.

 Active content like macros and ActiveX controls are disabled in Application Guard for Office.
 To enable active content, the Application Guard protection must be removed.